RapidSoftwareSolutions/Marketplace-Gumroad-Package/README.md

 | saleId     | String     | Id of user sale.

 ## Gumroad.getProductActiveSubscribers
 Retrieves all of the active subscribers for one of the authenticated user's products.
-Available with the 'view_sales' scope.
+Available with the ```view_sales``` scope.

 | Field      | Type       | Description
 |------------|------------|----------